About This Course

 - Educators can receive up to 3 graduate level credits Details

 The course is taught by Megan Cowan, Chris McKenna, and Matthew Brensilver.
-This team has over 50 years of combined mindfulness practice and over 30 years of teaching mindfulness and/or emotional intelligence to children and adolescents, as well as experience training many thousands of adults.
+This team has over 50 years of combined mindfulness practice and over 30 years of teaching mindfulness and emotional intelligence to children and adolescents, as well as experience training many thousands of adults.

 Matthew Brensilver, PhD, holds a master’s degree in clinical social work and has done psychotherapy with adolescents, adults and groups.
 He received a PhD from USC, where his research investigated explanations of psychiatric comorbidity.
 Currently, Matthew conducts research on addiction treatment at the UCLA Center for Behavioral and Addiction Medicine.
 He also teaches at UCLA’s Mindful Awareness Research Center on the intersection of mindfulness and psychotherapy.